SelinCetinkaya/GA-Project-1/README.md

 #### PostMVP

 - Full recipe hidden until user clicks a "view full recipe" button
+- Second api to generate random food image at top of the page on load
 - User can choose to keep the previously searched recipe on the page while searching for/listing more
 - Animations